zowette/challenge-api-deployment/README.md

 # End Points

 /(GET):
-GET request and returns an API informations.
+GET request and returns a status of the API.

 /predict(GET):
 GET request returning a JSON file which shows the expected user input format.

+/predict/data(POST):
-/predict/data(POST) POST request that receives the data of a house in JSON format.
+POST request that receives the data of a house in JSON format.